je-santos/MPLBM-UT/python_examples/unsteady_rel_perm/readme.md

 # Two-Phase Simulation Python Workflow (a.k.a. laptop-pore)
+This is an example of an unsteady state relative permeability simulation.
+The main outputs will be capillary pressure and relative permeability curves.
+The number of points (number of pressure steps, under the ```num pressure steps``` key) on the curves and the highest pressure value (```minimum radius``` key) can be set in the input.yml file.
+On 30 cores, this example took about 45 minutes.
+This example can also be run on a laptop since the geometry is small.
+If you allocate 4 cores, it should take on the order of a few hours.

 There are currently two options to run this example:

 ### Option 1: Using python